ClickCease

 Take Any Means Necessary

-There comes a point in any altercation when it needs to conclude.
+There comes a point in any altercation when it needs to come to a conclusion.
 If playing dead or showing any form of retreat did not work, it’s time to fight for your life.
-Take any means necessary means do whatever it takes to save your life.
+Take any means necessary” means do whatever it takes to save your life.

-Using objects you have or are able to get a hold of quickly can offer the biggest blow to the attacking dog.
-It sounds sad, but in a life-or-death situation, it matters.
+Using objects you have or are able to obtain quickly can offer the biggest blow to the attacking dog.
+It may sound sad, but in a life-or-death situation, it truly matters.
 Some say if you can jam a closed fist into the mouth of an attacking dog, you can punch down into the throat until the dog begins to gag and realizes it cannot breathe.

-Using heavy or sharp objects to defend yourself and utilizing wrestling and MMA techniques can result in a positive outcome.
-All of these factors risk being bitten and injured more, but if done correctly, it could be the last bite the dog gets on you.
+Using heavy or sharp objects to defend yourself and employing wrestling and MMA techniques can lead to a positive outcome.
+All of these factors increase the risk of being bitten and injured, but if done correctly, it could be the last bite the dog gets on you.
 Stay safe, stay alert, and stay alive.

 Why Is Seeking Medical Attention Important after a Dog Attack?

 Rabid animals can include and are not limited to raccoons, skunks, bats, foxes, dogs, and any other animals that have contracted the disease.
-Other animals such as your pet dogs and cats are at risk of contracting diseases if bitten by other animals that have a disease.
+Other animals, such as your pet dogs and cats, are at risk of contracting diseases if bitten by other animals that are infected with a disease.

 Once bitten, seek medical attention immediately.
-Whether you call 911, EMS, ambulance services or drive to the nearest hospital, emergency room, urgent care of medical clinic, wounds need to be cleaned, sterilized, treated, and made sure that your immediate health is not in danger.
+Whether you call 911, EMS, ambulance services or drive to the nearest hospital, emergency room, urgent care, or medical clinic, wounds need to be cleaned, sterilized, and treated to ensure that your immediate health is not in danger.

 Another risk factor of being attacked by a dog or animal is extensive bleeding.
 If the dog or animal bites you and breaks an artery, vein, or delicate area, you run the risk of bleeding out or experiencing serious medical issues and injuries.

 Tourniquets can be used if needed, especially for arterial bleeding.
-If a tourniquet is not available, a belt, wire, leash, ripped up t-shirt, or some sort of item that can be wrapped around the injured area, tied tightly to put pressure on the area to slow or hopefully stop the bleeding until medical attention arrives.
+If a tourniquet is not available, a belt, wire, leash, ripped-up t-shirt, or any other suitable item that can be wrapped tightly around the injured area to apply pressure and slow or stop the bleeding until medical attention arrives.

 Documenting Your Dog Bite Injuries